 Daily Living Adaptations

-- Communication resources such as large print or braille resources; talking watches and alarm clocks, talking thermometers etc.
+- Audible devices such as talking watches and alarm clocks, talking thermometers etc.

 - Meal preparation and cooking techniques as well as eating skills

 - Money identification, record keeping & personal finance management